criticalsession/4scraper/README.md

 3. All files found are stored in a `[]DownloadableFile slice` for later and the `ProgressBar` is updated to reflect the total files to download
 4. We create directories in this structure: `downloads/<board>/<threadId>` to hold all downloaded files
 5. For each `DownloadableFile` found we first check if the filename already exists (and append a random number to the filename if it does) then we download it from 4chan
+    - if `ParallelDownloads` is `true`, the download code is called in a go coroutine with a queue that manages maximum threads

 ## 4. Found a bug?
 Have suggestions?